-We have applied dynamical systems techniques developed in Koon et al. (2000) to the problem of resonance transitions and capture of Jupiter comets with energies near Oterma's.
+We have applied dynamical systems techniques developed in Koon, Lo, Marsden, and Ross [2000] to the problem of resonance transitions and capture of Jupiter comets with energies near Oterma's.
 The fundamental mechanism is the rapid transport between the outside and inside of Jupiter's orbit via $L_1$ and $L_2$ periodic orbit invariant manifold tubes containing transit orbits.
 This mechanism provides a starting point for understanding the transport between mean motion resonances in more complicated models.
 Furthermore, the invariant manifold structures associated with $L_1$ and $L_2$ periodic orbits may prove valuable for understanding transport throughout the solar system.